Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**2.4A.** In Multiplayer Tournaments, organizers have two methods to consider when deciding how to handle end-of-round procedure: 2.4AA and 2.4AB.
-It is recommended that 2.4AA be utilized when round times are 75 minutes or less, and 2.4AB be utilized when rounds times are between 75 and 90 minutes.

-**2.4AA.** In Multiplayer Tournaments, use N turns instead of five, where N equals the number of remaining players.
+**2.4A.** In Multiplayer Tournaments, use N turns instead of five, where N equals the number of remaining players.
 The number of extra turns is determined as time in the round is called.
 Once this number is determined, players leaving the game have no impact.

 _Example: Alice, Bob, Charlie, and Daniel are playing in a Multiplayer match.
 Alice is the active player when time in the round was called.
 Alice finishes playing turn 0, and since there are 4 remaining players in the Pod, 4 extra turns will be played.
 Bob takes his turn, then Charlie takes his.
 However, during Charlie’s turn, Alice and Daniel both lose the game.
 Bob and Charlie will take the remaining turns, since the number of extra turns was determined as time in the round was called and is not impacted by players leaving the game during extra turns._

-**2.4AB.** In Multiplayer Tournaments, if the time limit is reached before a winner is determined, the player whose turn it is finishes their turn.
-If the active player has already indicated that they’d like to pass the turn when the time limit is reached, that is considered to be in the next turn.
-If the game is incomplete at the end of additional turns, the game is considered a draw.
-If a judge assigned a time extension (because of a long ruling, deck check, or other reason) the end-of-match procedure does not begin until the end of the time extension.
+**2.4B.** In Multiplayer Tournaments, even with the extra turns, it is possible that the individual turns take up too much time if players are playing slowly and debating strategic decisions as a group.

+In order to enforce a fast pace during extra turns, an **extra turns time limit** is applied.
+If the **extra turns time limit** is reached before a winner is determined, the active player can still finish their turn without the match ending abruptly.

 _Example: Arnold, Benjamin, Cam, and Durbin are playing in a Multiplayer Match.
-Arnold is the active player when time in the round is called.
-Arnold finishes their turn and passes.
+Time in the round has been called and Arnold and Benjamin played their extra turns.
+Cam is the active player when the overtime limit is reached.
+Cam finishes their turn and passes.
 Since no winner has been declared, the match must be reported as a draw._

+**2.4C.** In Multiplayer Tournaments, in the case a Single Elimination Match results in a Draw, the Player with the highest Standing from the Swiss Portion of the event should be considered the Winner.

-**2.4B.** Check [Appendix B - Time Limits](#appendix-b-–-time-limits) for the recommended time limits in Multiplayer Tournaments.
+**2.4D.** Check [Appendix B - Time Limits](#appendix-b-–-time-limits) for the recommended time limits in Multiplayer Tournaments.

 ## 2.5.
 Conceding or Intentionally Drawing Games or Matches